lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 Since ``y`` does not fulfill any of the above requirements, it is not allowed to show up in the ``dependencies`` list of ``der(x)``.
-Therefore, we require the FMU to declare in the model description file the dependency for all variables that depend on an event indicator function.
+Therefore, we require the FMU to declare in the model description file the dependency for all event indicator handlers.
 That is, for the ``StateEvent4`` example, variable ``y`` should appear in the dependencies list of ``der(x)``.